evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 Furthermore, the Ford F150 Lightning Extended Range supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

-### Sound system
+### Sound System

 You can choose between three sound systems on the Ford F150 Lightning Extended Range.

-- **Ford**: This system features four speakers and delivers a maximum output of 80 watts.
+- **Ford:**: This system features four speakers and delivers a maximum output of 80 watts.
-- **B&O Sound System**: This system features eight speakers and delivers a maximum output of 640 watts.
+- **B&O Sound System:**: This system features eight speakers and delivers a maximum output of 640 watts.
-- **B&O Unleashed Sound System**: This system features 18 speakers and delivers a maximum output of 1080 watts.
+- **B&O Unleashed Sound System:**: This system features 18 speakers and delivers a maximum output of 1080 watts.

 ## Lights

 **Standard Headlights:** These use advanced LED technology, providing bright and efficient illumination.

-Standard Taillights use LED technology, ensuring visibility and efficiency.
+Standard taillights use LED technology, ensuring visibility and efficiency.

 {{< sitefiguresized thumb="models/ford/f150_lightning/f150_lightning_extended_range/headlights_1_st.jpg" title="Ford F150 Lightning Extended Range" width="3000" height="1687"  >}}